The staff at WindReach Farm are essential for delivering our accessible programs and services.

 Eleanor Meredith, Farmer and CPP Program Coordinator

-Eleanor has been at WindReach Farm since 2011, and is the Farming and Community Participation Program Coordinator.
-She grew up in Brooklin, Ontario on a hobby farm, and went to high school at Anderson C.V.I.
-She then graduated from Ontario Agricultural College, University of Guelph with a 4-year B. Sc. in Agriculture (Animal Science).
-She has worked in agriculture for over 40 years, starting with the South Ontario 4-H Beef Club, and 10 years of dairy farming, registering calves under the Grand Old Holsteins and Ayrshires prefix.
+Eleanor has been at WindReach Farm since 2011.
+She grew up in Brooklin, ON on a hobby farm and graduated from the Ontario Agricultural College, University of Guelph with a BSc in Agriculture (Animal Science).
+She has worked in agriculture for over 40 years, starting with the South Ontario 4-H Beef Club, and spent 10 years on a dairy farm.

-Her education and experience include working in Senior Care for more than 10 years.
-This background has helped her to assess individual needs and capabilities of her participants, and offer them appropriate tasks and challenges to make their visits at WindReach successful.
-She helps to train participants, support staff, animal care volunteers, and college and university placement students to safely care for farm animals.
-She hopes to share with them the appreciation of nature, farming, and the therapeutic influence animals have on our lives.
-Eleanor endeavours to provide animals for these programs that are suitably trained and friendly.
+Her work in Senior Care has helped her to assess the individual needs and abilities of participants, and offer them appropriate tasks and challenges to make their visits at WindReach successful.
+She helps to train participants, support staff, animal care volunteers, and students to safely care for the animals and instill in them an appreciation of nature, farming, and the therapeutic influence animals have on our lives.

-Eleanor’s hobbies include reading, learning, Heavy Horse Team Driving, music, visiting local agricultural fairs to learn some of the newest techniques, and spending time with her six beautiful children and their families.
+Eleanor’s hobbies include Heavy Horse Team Driving, music, visiting local agricultural fairs, and spending time with her six beautiful children and their families.